 The Foundation makes PRIs to other organizations to achieve charitable purposes in alignment with the Foundation's strategies.
-These investments are comprised of loans, equity investments and guarantees.
+These investments are comprised primarily of loans, equity investments and guarantees.

 Loan PRIs consist of loans outstanding bearing a below-market interest rate in either a senior or subordinated position.
 Loans are measured at fair value at inception to determine if a contribution element exists.
-Loans are initially recorded on a net basis to reflect a discount on loan receivable (if a contribution element exists) or a reasonable loss reserve.
+Loans are recorded on a net basis to reflect a discount on loan receivable (if a contribution element exists) or a reasonable loss reserve.
 The loss reserve estimate is reviewed on an annual basis and adjusted if collectability risk has significantly changed based on the Foundation's understanding of the borrower's financial health and/or payment history.

 Equity PRIs include both direct investments and investments in equity funds.
-Equity investments are recorded using either fair value or the equity method of accounting depending on the level of the Foundation's ownership significance and control.
-For equity investments recorded at fair value, the Foundation obtains regular valuations as well as audited financial statements to determine the fair value required to either revalue or record its share of gains and losses on its investments.
+Equity investments are recorded using either fair value or the equity method of accounting depending on the availability of market data as well as the level of the Foundation's ownership significance and control.
+To arrive at fair value under either method, the Foundation obtains regular valuations as well as audited financial statements to determine the fair value required to either revalue or record its share of gains and losses on its investments.
 The Foundation records unrealized gains or losses throughout the life of the investment and realized gains or losses upon liquidation.

-Guarantees are recorded as a liability at the larger of the estimated loss exposure to the Foundation or the fair value of the guarantee to the recipient.
+Guarantees are recorded as a liability at the larger of the smallest amount within the Foundation's probable loss range or the fair value of the guarantee to the recipient.
 The fair value to the recipient is equivalent to what it would likely have had to pay if it entered into the transaction in the open market.
 Guarantees are measured at inception and amortized over the life of the arrangement using a systematic and rational method.